Humanities 2026

 6:00 PM - 7:30 PM

-When looking deep into communities impacted by violence around the world, Conflict Resolution expert Dr. Beth Fisher-Yoshida of Columbia University noticed pockets less impacted than others and asked, “why isn’t this worse?,” observing groups of mothers coming together to walk kids to schools, reclaiming parks, and ultimately that “we know a lot about conflict, but not enough about peace.”
+When looking deep into communities impacted by violence around the world, conflict resolution expert Fisher-Yoshida noticed pockets of communities less impacted than others and asked, “why isn’t this worse?”
+She observed groups of mothers coming together to walk kids to schools, reclaiming parks and ultimately decided that “we know a lot about conflict, but not enough about peace.”
+She is an expert in women in negotiation as well as working with youth leadership in Medellín, Colombia.

 Recommended reading available at The Bookworm in Edwards